 The following are examples of specific climate-related risks Travelers has identified for each time horizon.
-The inclusion of these examples should not be construed as a characterization regarding the probability, materiality or financial impact of these risks.
-For a discussion of risks that Travelers has determined could be financially material, please see our "Risk Factors" disclosure in our Annual Report on Form 10-K.
+The inclusion of these examples should not be construed as a characterization regarding the probability, materiality or financial impact (or potential impact) of these risks.
+For a discussion of risks that Travelers has determined could be material, please see our "Risk Factors" disclosure in Annual Report on Form 10-K.

-1. Mandates on and regulation of existing products and services (Short-term transition)
+Mandates on, and regulation of, existing products and services (short-term transition)

 Increased regulation adopted in response to potential changes in climate conditions may impact the Company and its customers.
 For example, from time to time, states pass legislation and regulators take action that could have the effect of limiting the ability of insurers to manage catastrophe risk, such as legislation prohibiting insurers from reducing exposures or withdrawing from catastrophe-prone areas or mandating that insurers participate in residual markets.
+Participation in residual market mechanisms has, at times, resulted in and could, in the future, result in significant losses or assessments to insurers, including Travelers.

-Increased insurance regulation in response to disasters or catastrophes may also include: imposing moratoriums on policy cancellation or nonrenewal for nonpayment of premium; establishing further claim handling requirements or procedures; imposing additional claim data reporting requirements; establishing mediation programs for resolution of disputed claims; and modifying adjuster licensing procedures for independent and public adjusters.
+Increased insurance regulation in response to disasters or catastrophes may also include imposing moratoriums on policy cancellation or nonrenewal for nonpayment of premium; establishing further claim handling requirements or procedures; imposing additional claim data reporting requirements; establishing mediation programs for resolution of disputed claims; and modifying adjuster licensing procedures for independent and public adjusters.
+Travelers' exposure to catastrophes both by peril and by geographic region is monitored on a regular basis.
+When appropriate, this exposure analysis can lead to changes in the underwriting strategy for a given peril/location.